 Contribution To Literature:

-The SPYRAL HTN-ON MED trial showed that renal denervation was superior to sham control at improving blood pressure.
+The SPYRAL HTN-ON MED trial failed to show that renal denervation was superior to sham control at improving ambulatory blood pressure, though office blood pressure was modestly improved and medication burden was reduced.

 The goal of the trial was to evaluate renal denervation compared with sham control among patients with uncontrolled blood pressure on antihypertensive drug therapy.